 If you’re hacked and lose personal data or suffer financial loss, contact your bank or financial institution.

 If the identity theft or fraud causes financial loss from your bank, they will refund your money once it has investigated and decided you weren’t negligent and caused the problem.
 If, for instance, you’ve given out your PIN to someone, it might not refund the money.

 If the fraud relates to a credit card, contact the card issuer and follow their advice.

 If you’re a victim and a financial organisation rejects your claim you can appeal to the Financial Ombudsman.

 There is lots more help available.
-You can get advice from the Citizens Advice consumer helpline on 03454 040506 or the Financial Conduct Authority.
+You can speak to a Citizens Advice Scams advisor on 0808 250 5050 or the Financial Conduct Authority.

 Report the scam to the police through Action Fraud.
 It’s important to do this because it could help catch criminals and stop it happening to others.